Vahid Mirzadeh

-Vahid Mirzadeh (born December 28, 1986, in Lake Worth, Florida) is an American tennis player.
+Vahid Mirzadeh (born December 28, 1986, in Lake Worth Beach, Florida) is an American tennis player.

 Mirzadeh was a wildcard entrant at the 2014 US Open in the doubles event, where he partnered Philip Simmonds, but they lost in the first round to Brian Baker and Rajeev Ram 2–6, 3–6.

 Mirzadeh made his ATP main draw debut at the 2014 Delray Beach International Tennis Championships in the doubles event partnering Sekou Bangoura.
 The pair had only made through the doubles draw as an alternate team but in the first round they defeated the 2nd seeds Eric Butorac and Raven Klaasen 7–5, 3–6, [10–5].
 However, their run came to an end in the quarterfinals, which they lost to Sam Groth and Max Mirnyi 6–7(5–7), 4–6.